What are NVQ courses?

 Throughout your training, you will build a portfolio of evidence from your professional experience.
 During the initial assessment, you will present work and evidence from this portfolio to showcase your learning and development.
 The assessor may then ask additional questions about your portfolio to facilitate a discussion and gain deeper insights into your achievements.
 Depending on the NVQ level and course, this could involve a structured interview or less formal verbal questioning.

 Following this, an assessor may visit your workplace to observe you performing specific tasks.
 These observations are used to evaluate your practical skills and your ability to handle real work situations.
-Additionally, witness testimonies from supervisors, managers, or colleagues can serve as evidence of your competency.
+Witness testimonies from supervisors, managers, or colleagues can also serve as evidence of your competency.
 These testimonies provide third-party validation of your skills and performance.

 After the assessments, you will receive feedback on your performance.
 Each unit within the NVQ will result in one of two possible outcomes: a ‘Competent Award’ if the assessor determines you are ready for the workplace, or ‘Not Yet Competent’ if further development is needed.
 If required, you may need to provide additional evidence or make revisions to meet the NVQ standards fully.
 Alternatively, you may retake the assessment or the course if necessary.